CrunchyData/pg_featureserv/hugo/content/usage/query_function.md

 ---
-title: "Querying Functions"
+title: "Executing Functions"
 date:
 draft: false
 weight: 250
 ---

-Functions can be queried to provide sets of features or data.
+Functions can be executed to provide sets of features or data.

-## Query Function Features or Data
+## Execute a Function

-The path `/functions/{funid}/items` is the basic query to return a set of features or data from a function.
+The path `/functions/{funid}/items` is the basic query to execute a function and return the set of features or data it produces.

 The response from a spatial function is a GeoJSON feature collection containing the result.
 The response from a non-spatial function is a JSON dataset containing the result.